chromaui/chromatic-docs/review.md

 UI tests protect you from accidental regressions.
 But, before you ship, you'll want to invite developers, designers, and PMs to review the UI to make sure it's correct.

 UI Review pinpoints the exact visual changes introduced by a PR.
 You assign reviewers who can comment and request tweaks on changes that aren't quite right.

-Chromatic compiles a "[UI checklist](#ui-checklist)" which must be completed before a PR is ready to merge.
 Think of it like a code review for your UI.

 ![UI Review](img/workflow-uireview.png)